bomonike/bomonike.github.io/codespaces.md

 ## Licensing

-If you're on a free plan, be mindful of your usage limits, as each GitHub account has a monthly quota of 60 free Codespaces hours per month.
+Students and educational organizations can use codespaces to work on public repositories for free.

+Sign up at
+<a target="_blank" href="https://education.github.com/pack">https://education.github.com/pack</a>

 Enterprise and organization members can use codespaces to work on private repositories.

+To avoid charges, schedule your codespaces usage.
+Each GitHub account has a monthly quota of 60 free Codespaces hours per month.

 Educational GitHub students can use codespaces to work on public repositories for free.